A comprehensive condition survey

 The party placing an order for a Humidity and Technical Indoor Climate Condition Survey is usually the property owner or their representative, such as a building manager, a technical building manager or a property manager.
-The actions specified in a Humidity and Technical Indoor Climate Condition Survey are part of the systematic maintenance of the property, and the client should include them in the long-term maintenance plan of the property.
+The actions specified in a Humidity and Technical Indoor Climate Condition Survey are part of the systematic maintenance of the property, and the client should include them in the property’s long-term maintenance plan.

 Research plan guides the survey